seroteunine/CaptionThis/README.md

-## The core idea of your project.
-What will users be able to do?
-Which problems does your project solve?
-'Caption This' is an online multi-player party game where players caption eachother photos.
-Funniest caption wins!

-## Running the application.
-Which commands do you need to start the software?
+## Caption This
+'Caption This' is a web-based game where players get to caption photos shared by others in real-time, inspired by the Jackbox TV party-games.
+Each round,players come up with the funniest, quirkiest, or most relevant captions.
+All players then vote on the caption the like the most.
+The funniest caption wins the round, and the game continues, ensuring endless laughter and enjoyment.

+## Getting started.
+Go to teunvandalen.nl to play the game.
+No installing needed.
 One client creates a room, that device will act as the host/presentation view.
 Players can join the room with the room code via their mobile phone.
 Both of these connect with the socket.io server in the server folder.

-## Install instructions.
-Which software do you need to install?
-How should those be configured?
+## Optional: Install instructions.
-See the specific folders for install instructions.
+You can also run the server yourself on your local device, see the specific folders for install instructions.
+You could also run the vite development server for the front-end locally.

-## Running (unit) tests
+## Back-end technologies
+- Typescript
+- Socket.io

+## Front-end technologies
+- Typescript
+- Vite (Development server)
+- Socket.io - client
+- React
+- Tailwind